opendevstack/ods-project-quickstarters/boilerplates/fe-angular/README.md

 ├── Jenkinsfile - This file contains Jenkins build configuration settings ├── README.md
-├── angular.json - This file contains Angular project configuration settings ├── docker - This folder contains Docker configuration settings │   ├── Dockerfile
+├── angular.json - This file contains Angular project configuration settings ├── browserslist - This file is used by the build system to adjust CSS and JS output to support the specified browsers ├── docker - This folder contains Docker configuration settings │   ├── Dockerfile
 │   └── nginx.vh.default.conf.nginx